cubaseuser123/waitless-for-hakethon-fork/README.md

-# waitless1
+# waitless
-🕒 Waitless — Smart Queue & Appointment Management App
+- Waitless — Smart Queue & Appointment Management App

 # Overview
 Waitless is a Flutter-based application designed to simplify appointment and queue management for both customers and businesses.